jackiehjm/stx-docs/doc/source/usertasks/kubernetes/kubernetes-user-tutorials-configuring-container-backed-remote-clis-and-clients.rst

     your shells will automatically be initialized with the environment variables and aliases for the remote |CLI| commands.

-See :ref:`Using Container-backed Remote CLIs and Clients <using-container-based-remote-clis-and-clients>` for details.
+See :ref:`Using Container-backed Remote CLIs and Clients

-**Related information**
+<using-container-based-remote-clis-and-clients>` for details.

 .. seealso::

-    :ref:`Using Container-backed Remote CLIs and Clients
+   * :ref:`Using Container-backed Remote CLIs and Clients
      <using-container-based-remote-clis-and-clients>`

-    :ref:`Installing Kubectl and Helm Clients Directly on a Host
+   * :ref:`Installing Kubectl and Helm Clients Directly on a Host
      <kubernetes-user-tutorials-installing-kubectl-and-helm-clients-directly-on-a-host>`

-    :ref:`Configuring Remote Helm Client <configuring-remote-helm-client>`
+   * :ref:`Configuring Remote Helm Client <configuring-remote-helm-client>`